dev-ritik/dev-ritik.github.io/_posts/2020-05-17-Trust--TLS-SSL-and-HTTPS.md

 medium: https://medium.com/mobile-development-group/trust-tls-ssl-and-https-b925ac9d59
 time: 14
 ---
-In the last blog on [HTTP](https://medium.com/@ritikk/http-websockets-9c6704e44a2a), I explained the working and evolution of `HTTP` towards better performance.
-As you might know, HTTP by itself isn’t secure.
-But that lock on the top left of your browser gives a sense of being safe on the internet.
-The Internet is a hostile place; my server’s access logs are the testimony!
+In our last rendezvous with [HTTP](https://medium.com/@ritikk/http-websockets-9c6704e44a2a), we dove into its evolution for better performance.
+But here’s the plot twist — HTTP alone is about as secure as a paper umbrella in a storm.
+Yet, that little lock🔐 in the corner of your browser assures you of safety in the vast and sometimes treacherous realm of the internet.
+Trust me; my server’s access logs tell tales of the wild digital west!

-> How is the HTTP traffic secured?
-What does that lock indicate?
-How do we establish trust?
-How can I say that indeed this is the article I was supposed to read!?
-Is this genuinely medium.com??
+> So, what’s the secret sauce behind securing HTTP traffic?
+What’s the story behind that reassuring lock?
+How do we establish trust in this cyber jungle?
+And most importantly, is this Medium article genuinely what it claims to be?

-> I will explain the key concepts with examples related to them while trying to avoid as much technical jargon as possible.
+Join me on this journey as we unravel the mysteries of HTTP security.
+I’ll be your guide, using real-world examples to break down complex concepts without drowning you in technical jargon.
+Let’s embark on a tech adventure where security meets simplicity! 🚀🔐🌐

 <!--break-->

 ## Prerequisites